heimrichhannot/contao-amp-bundle/README.md

 2. Create `tl_image_size_item` instances so that you have one for every situation that can happen.
 Example:

 ![alt text](docs/image-sizes.png)

+### Usage with heimrichhannot/contao-encore-bundle

+This bundle supports the integration of webpack encore using [heimrichhannot/contao-encore-bundle](https://github.com/heimrichhannot/contao-encore-bundle).

+For this you can simply add a new webpack entry in your `config.yml` as you would normally within `contao-encore-bundle` and assign it to your AMP layout.

+The code in the generated file then automatically gets rendered to the `<style amp-custom>` element.
+Simple as that :-)

 ## Known limitations